holepunchto/hypershell/README.md

 `~/.hypershell/authorized_peers` file will be empty, denying all connections by default.\
 Public keys can be added to the list to allow them in real-time.

+Or you can use the `--disable-firewall` flag to allow anyone to connect, useful for public services like game servers.

 ## Known peers
 There will be a file `~/.hypershell/known_peers`.